 The College has developed an Affirmative Action Plan to help us achieve our goal of equal employment opportunity for all.
 Members of our Board have reviewed the Plan and are committed to implementing the goals and timetables established in the Plan.
-Judy Hardee, Associate Vice President for Human Resources and Employee Relations, will have overall responsibility for implementation of our Affirmative Action Plan.
+Jackie Barrett, Assistant Vice President for Human Resources and Employee Relations, will have overall responsibility for implementation of our Affirmative Action Plan.
 These responsibilities include the development of specific goals and timetables, reporting progress to the President, and upon request, reporting to the President's Cabinet, Area Commission, Access/Equity and Opportunity Advisory Council and other identified internal and/or external groups.

-Employee and applicant inquiries concerning the federal laws and their application to the College may be directed to the College's Affirmative Action/Equal Opportunity Officer: Associate Vice President for Human Resources and Employee Relations, Judy Wooten, P.O.
+Employee and applicant inquiries concerning the federal laws and their application to the College may be directed to the College's Affirmative Action/Equal Opportunity Officer: Assistant Vice President for Human Resources and Employee Relations, Jackie Barrett, P.O.
 Box 261966, 2050 Hwy.
 501 East, Conway, SC 29528, phone (843) 349-5212, who also serves as the College's Section 504, Title II and Title IX Coordinator for Employees and Applicants.

 CAMPUS SECURITY ACT